Your website is your number one marketing tool, and it is a premium opportunity to communicate all your small business offerings.

 - Include a plan for website maintenance and regular updates.
 If your budget allows, consider hiring a website manager.

-- Make sure the site is thoroughly tested on various operating systems and browsers to ensure full functionality.
+- Make sure the site is thoroughly tested on various devices (screen sizes) and browsers to ensure full functionality.

 - If you use forms on your website, test them before launch and then schedule quarterly or annual tests to make sure they’re still working.

 - Plan regular audits to review your website and assess whether the design or content needs to be updated.

 Buzz Pro Studio provides website services to small businesses and independent professionals, specializing in website design and maintenance.
 For more information or to get a no-obligation quote, contact me.